-The Board is aware that preparing our students to make effective use of ICTs is an important part of their preparation for participation and contribution in society today and into the future.
+The School Board is aware that preparing our students to make effective use of digital technologies is an important part of their preparation for participation and contribution in society today and into the future.

 It is our belief that we must prepare our students to actively participate in the world in which they live.
 It is clear that a key skill in this new world will be their ability to participate as effective digital citizens.
 An important part of learning these skills is being given the chance to experience the opportunities, and the challenges presented by technology in a safe, secure and nurturing environment, where clear, effective guidance can be sought as students and teachers learn.

-The board recognises that its obligations under the National Administration Guidelines extend to use of the internet and related technologies.
+The School Board recognises that its obligations under the National Administration Guidelines extend to use of the internet and related technologies.